-, . responding to the survey) the individual addressed in release check one.

-☐ Yes □ No

-owing best describes your primary role in the viticultied on the cover letter?
+Are you (person responding to the survey) the individual addressed in the cover letter?
+Please check one.
+Yes □ No Which of the following best describes your primary role in the viticulture enterprise indicated on the cover letter?
 Please check all that apply.

-Owner o

-□ Owner (out not involved with daily decisions)

-Operator (but I lease the land)

-☐ Independ lent or contracted vineyard manager

-☐ In-house or employed vineyard manager

-☐ Vineyard consultant
+Owner operator Owner (but not involved with daily decisions) Operator (but I lease the land) ☐ Independent or contracted vineyard manager ☐ In-house or employed vineyard manager ☐ Vineyard consultant

-Other (P lease list)